symbol/symbol-docs/source/getting-started/setup-workstation.rst

             $> npm install nem2-sdk rxjs

-        3. nem2-sdk is build with TypeScript language.
+        3. nem2-sdk is built with TypeScript language.
 It is recommended to use **TypeScript instead of JavaScript** when building applications for NEM blockchain.

         Make sure you have at least version 2.5.X installed.